10 Best Hamams in Istanbul + Where to Eat After Your Bath

 4. Cağaloğlu Hamamı

 Though this is one of the last major historical Turkish baths, Cağaloğlu Hammam is an international favorite.
-Choose this hammam to get the whole Turkish bath experience to be in the same league as Florence Nightingale, German Emperor Kaiser Wilhelm, and even famous actor Omar Sharif.
-It’s also the only hammam featured in the New York Times bestseller, ‘1001 Places to Visit Before You Die’.
-If that isn’t sweet enough for you, perhaps the luxurious Turkish delight served with the tea might be.
+Choose this hammam and you’ll be in the same league as Florence Nightingale, German Emperor Kaiser Wilhelm, and even famous actor Omar Sharif.
+It’s also the only hammam featured in the New York Times bestseller ‘1001 Places to Visit Before You Die’.
+If that isn’t sweet enough for you, the Turkish delight served with the tea will be.
 They really do have everything here.
 You can get a manicure and leave with a goody bag of cosmetics and cologne.

 If you are getting married in Istanbul, they have a bridal hammam package if you wish to pamper up before the big day.